-Methodologies and Best Available Information\ for monitoring programs for HCV 6:
+Methodologies and Best Available Information for monitoring programs for HCV 6:

-National or regional methodologies for monitoring occurrences of the HCV 6 interpretations: Best Available Information for monitoring BAI occurrences of these interpretations: >SLIMF BAI SLIMF For HCV occurrences related to local communities or Indigenous Peoples, monitoring conducted by the local communities or Indigenous Peoples or using methodologies otherwise developed in cooperation with the communities and Indigenous Peoplse through culturally appropriate engagement.
-Local traditional communities and Indigenous X Peoples X For other basic monitoring guidance, consider: FSC (2019) and HCVRN (2014) (e.g., Part 3)
+National or regional methodologies for monitoring occurrences of the HCV 6 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For HCV occurrences related to local communities: Monitoring conducted by the local communities, or using methodologies otherwise developed in cooperation with the communities through culturally appropriate engagement.
+Local traditional communities. Х Х For HCV occurrences related to Indigenous Peoples: Monitoring conducted by the Indigenous Peoples, or using methodologies otherwise developed in cooperation with the Indigenous Peoples through culturally appropriate engagement.
+Indigenous Peoples Х Х For additional guidance, consider: FSC (2020a) and HCVRN (2014) (e.g., Part 3)